mayusGomez/alexander_gomez_test/c_tlru_cache/server/README.rst

 1. data_structure.cache_nodes: This is a Wrap for the node.priority_structure, implements a Python Heapq.

 2. repository.file_repo: This implement the storage to file the cache data, only save de Dictionary.
-Implemente the possibility to start from the dile data to cover from failure.
-Implement a not effient pickle structure, not recommended for big data.
+Make the possibility to start from file data and recover from failure.
+Implement a not efficient pickle structure, not recommended for big data.
 Every new node or remove node from node.setters make a disk write.

-3. web_socket.server.master: This logic execute two servers for Master.
+3. web_socket.server_master: This logic execute two servers for Master.

 * Web Socket serve 01: Listen for client requests (this connection only live while the operation)
 * Web Socket serve 02: Listen for slaves connection.
 This is an open channel to broadcast the state to all slaves.

-4. web_socket.server_slave: This logic execute one server and make a new connection to the master for receive the messages to update the cache's state.
+4. web_socket.server_slave: This logic execute one server for cliente, and make a new connection to the master for receive the messages to update the cache's state.
 Only the master is responsible for add or remove a node from the cache.
 Is the master the responsible to manage the priority of the nodes and inform to all slaves.

 4. app: This file allow to start the server instance from the settings configuration.